 Occasional use of ice for use in drinks represents only a fraction of water consumed daily and will not greatly increase your manganese intake.
 If you use ice frequently in drinks and your water has high manganese concentrations, you may choose to use bottled water or water from another low manganese source to make ice or you may just purchase ice.

 See answers to concerns about these uses above.
-If you still have concerns or have significant health issues, you should talk to your health care provider.
+If you have still have concerns or have significant health issues, you should talk to your health care provider.
 When you meet with them, provide a copy of your manganese sampling results and this fact sheet.

 If you have concerns, you should speak to your health care provider.
 When you meet with them, provide a copy of your manganese sampling results and this fact sheet.